Modern-Modpacks/awesome-packdev/README.md

 ## Resources

+### Discord Bots

+- [Linkie](https://linkie.shedaniel.dev/) - Bot providing various useful utilities for mod and modpack developers, the main one being the ability to see information about various mappings.

 ### Discord Servers

 - [Almost Reliable](https://discord.com/invite/ThFnwZCyYY) - Community owned by the Almost Reliable team, offering support for their mods.